Highly irregular separated nets: Geometric properties of homeomorphisms of prescribed modulus of continuity.

 \end{linenomath} Thus, given $1\leq i<r$ and $S\in\Sq_{i}$, we have that \begin{linenomath}

 \end{linenomath} Therefore, computing the volume of the latter set comes down to counting the number of cubes in $\Sq_{i+1}$ that intersect $S$.
-For the simple counting argument required, we refer the reader to \cite[p.~613--614]{DKK2018}.
+For the simple counting argument required, we refer the reader to \cite[p.~613--614]{DKK2018}. \jl{There} the argument is given in a less general situation where $N_{i}=N_{i+1}=N$.
 It gives the bound \begin{linenomath}